-These famines caused widespread scarcity of food and were responsible for numerous deaths across the country.
+These famines caused a widespread scarcity of food and were responsible for numerous deaths across the country.
 The most significant famines in this list are the great Bengal famine of 1770 caused around 10 million deaths, skull famine or Doji bara famine caused 11 million deaths and Chalisa famine which also caused 11 million deaths approximately.

 Causes of Famines

 There were various famines that were man-made.
-Grabbing land, wars and improper administration were the main reasons for many of the famines in the recent history.
+Grabbing land, wars and improper administration were the main reasons for many of the famines in recent history.

 Effects of Famines

-Another notable condition is anemia.
+Another notable condition is anaemia.
 There can be a lot more diseases that are caused due to famines.
 Apart from diseases, famines also cause lower fertility rates, poor living conditions, fewer income options, various socio-political issues, etc.

 Since famine is majorly caused due to natural reasons, it is difficult to prevent it.
 However, there are certain ways of controlling the effects of famine.